Hatem-Esherbiny/digital_marketing_campaigns/README.md

 - Month
 - Platform (Facebook, LinkedIn)

-**Thoughts**: By observing the CTR trends, we can identify which months had the highest and lowest engagement, helping to pinpoint the most effective times for campaigns.
-Comparing Facebook and LinkedIn can reveal which platform performs better in terms of CTR.
+**Thoughts**: There is a clear superiority of LinkedIn in the first quarter of the year.
+In June, the CTR ratio rises to the highest rate of the year for both platforms.
+Subsequently, there is a significant shift in performance between the two platforms, with notable differences.

 ![Average CTR by Month and Platform](Line_Chart.png)